 This varies from term to term and year group to year group.
 Solo performances/assessments can be en pointe but not in the first term in first year.
 You will make the decision together with your ballet teacher.

 There are two performances during the year which are dedicated to student choreography called Paltform.
 Students are encouraged to choreograph work for other students in different years to their own.
 What you learn from each other is just as important as what our teachers teach in class.
-Platform is performed publicly and in 2020 we hosted both performances successfully online.
+Platform is performed publicly.
 There is no selection for the student Platform performances: any piece which is made and finished will be in the programme.
 Usually, we stage 30-40 short works in each Platform.

 Many of the teaching faculty are practicing artists, bringing their experience and opportunities to students of the School.
 Guest teachers and choreographers regularly work with students broadening their experience, providing networking opportunities and preparing them for the profession.